Our Story

 Mission

-Our mission is to create a new tradition of care for Black communities, clearing pathways that allow People of Color to see what their lives look like on the other side of suffering.
+Our mission is to create a new tradition of care for BIPOC and underrepresented communities, clearing pathways that allow people of color to see what their lives look like on the other side of suffering.
 We help you choose Joy over Everything.

 Vision

-We fight for a better future by advocating for mental health support in schools, reducing the alarming suicide rate among African Americans, addressing mental health issues among the incarcerated population to reduce recidivism rates, increasing the representation of Black therapists, and ensuring more Black individuals receive the care they need.
+We fight for a better future by advocating for mental health support in schools, reducing the alarming suicide rate among minorities, addressing mental health issues among the incarcerated population to reduce recidivism rates, increasing the representation of minority therapists, and ensuring more individuals from under-resourced communities receive the care they need.
 Together, we strive to uplift and transform mental health outcomes in our communities.

 African-American children, ages 5-12, who have died by suicide between 2006-2016.
 (CDC)